MathisLec/IPCatalogue/README.md

 The filtering is performed when user type '2' in the prompt and when he type a mask to filter with.
 The filtering don't save data by default to let the choice to the user to save that filtering or not.
 The user must save by himself by typing '3' in the prompt.
 The filtering is performed by comparing the binary representation of the mask bit to bit.

 There are not a complete error management, so you could encounter some bugs but in the traditional way to use our tool, it could be ok.
 For example when the prompt ask you to enter an IP like "192.168.0.1/24", please don't try to enter "192.168.0.1/11111111.11111111.11111111.00000000", it will crash the program.

+The "type" of the IP is fixed first if it is a network or broadcast address, then, if it is a public or private address.
+We based our IP type determination on this document: https://phoenixnap.com/kb/public-vs-private-ip-address.
+This document regroup main ranges attributed to public IP in the "Public IP Ranges" section.
+If the IP is not between those ranges, it is considered as private.